ionvop/local-messaging-bot/README.md

 # non-api-response-bot
 Just some crap I made with VBScript to make my account function like a Discord bot without the use of API.\
 It works on both Discord and Facebook, and might also work on other sites as well.\
-What it does is instead of getting data through an API, it retrieves them directly from the HTML of the current page through the Inspect Element tool.
+What it does is instead of getting data through an API, it retrieves them directly from the HTML of the current page through the Developer Tools.

 Because of VBScript's limitations, I had to use some very inefficient workarounds to make it work.\
 *Like the utilization of* `wscript.sleep()` *to prevent the script from doing anything while a process is loading and hope that it finishes loading before the script does anything, or simulating keypresses just to navigate through the menu and get the desired data.*\